naka-lab/Serket/docs/tutorials/vae-gmm.md

 In this tutorial, we construct a model of unsupervised classification using dimensional compression by integrating VAE and GMM.

 ### Data
-We use handwritten digit image data [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
+We use handwritten digit image dataset [MNIST](http://yann.lecun.com/exdb/mnist/).
 The number of data is 3000.

 ### Model